vojtechpavlu/kmeans/README.md

 ## Notable objects

-The most important classes are definitely
+The most important classes are definitely:

 - `Point` and `Centroid` (both defined in the `./src/datapoint.py` module),